masak/strangelyconsistent-blog-posts/june-12-for-loops.markdown

     # Yay, summer!
     # Yay, fall!

+In the olden days, one used to loop through arrays by repeatedly increasing an index counter (often called `$i`), and then indexing the array with it.
+This is now considered gauche and primitive.

 Our good friend the topic variable `$_` shows up again here.
-The for loop takes care of *binding* it to the appropriate value; in this case, to each element in the array in turn.
+The for loop takes care of *binding* it to the appropriate value; in this case, it is bound to each element in the array in turn.
 Since the array contains four elements, we make four iterations through it.
 Simple.

 So, to summarize, `given` sets the topic for a single value, whereas `for` sets the topic for each of the elements in an array or list.